mschaeffner/okta.github.io/_source/_docs/api/resources/authn.md

 * Due to [FIDO U2F spec restriction](https://fidoalliance.org/specs/fido-u2f-v1.2-ps-20170411/fido-appid-and-facets-v1.2-ps-20170411.html#appid-example-1), we don't support enroll and verify U2F factor from multiple origins that don't share a common root domain.
-For example, if a user enrolled in U2F factor via Okta Sign-in widget that is hosted at `https://login.company.com`, while the user can verify the U2F factor from `https://login.company.com`, the user would not be able to verify it from okta portal `https://company.okta.com`.
+For example, if a user enrolled in U2F factor via Okta Sign-in widget that is hosted at `https://login.company.com`, while the user can verify the U2F factor from `https://login.company.com`, the user would not be able to verify it from okta portal `https://company.okta.com`, U2F device would return error code 4 - `DEVICE_INELIGIBLE`.

 ##### Enroll U2F Request Example
 {:.api .api-request .api-request-example}